Blind Date, and The Morning After

 Blind Date

-It's been a while since I've posted, due to the fact that the last couple months and particularly the last couple weeks have been insane.
-I've used the word "overstretched" to describe how I feel to people.
-Stretched is a nice word, implying challenge; overstretched is not.
-But I have an hour right now to write, and something that I need to write about and to understand better by writing it.
-I got a call on Friday from an OB caseworker at a clinic that I'd offered to volunteer with.
-She had a couple set to be induced this weekend, both immigrants, he speaks English, she doesn't.
+I got a call on Friday from an OB caseworker at a clinic that I'd offered volunteer doula serves with.
+She had a Muslim couple set to be induced this weekend, both immigrants from Iran, he speaks English, she doesn't.
 Her induction is tonight, though I just found out that there are some early signs of labor happening.
 It's exciting, it's a little scary, it's a lot of things.

 The one thing on my mind right now is: how do I prepare to step into this incredibly intimate experience with two strangers?
 How do I enter an intimate experiential space with a woman who doesn't share my language?
 Does it matter that we don't speak the same language--will other, alternative, languages present themselves?
 There's the language of context, where we assume what we're communicating based on where we are, what's happening, what happens in that place.
 There's a language of sympathy, read in facial expressions, in a touch, a laugh.
 Then there's translation; presumably her husband will be translating everything for her.
 What will that feel like?
 What will the dynamic be?